So you've ranked a few websites, worked out a process, and think you're ready for the big time. The question is: how do

 Bryan Phelps - Big Leap - CEO

-Some of our clients do product manufacturing and have a number of dealers throughout the nation that sell their products.
+Some of our clients do product manufacturing and have a number of dealers throughout the nation that sells their products.
 One creative way we've found new clients for our agency is by working with these product manufacturers to become the preferred SEO vendor for their dealers.

 Marcus Miller - Bowler Hat - Head of SEO, PPC & Digital Marketing

 I have worked in SEO since around 1999 and ran my own agency for several years so bringing customers through the door is critical to our ongoing success - on the back of that I have a few insights from what has worked for us over the years.

-Help people - this SEO and digital marketing business is complicated.
+Help people: The SEO and digital marketing business is complicated.
 If you are visible in the scene helping people then clients will often grow out of that.
-Whether that is direct help in SEO forums like Moz Q&A, blog posts, blog comments or something else entirely - if you have an organisational mentality to help people you will pick up clients from this.
-It helps if you add a little strategy to this and ensure the folks you help are your ideal customers so they either want to work with you or inspire others with similar problems to work with you in future.
+Whether that is direct help in SEO forums like Moz Q&A, blog posts, blog comments, or something else entirely - if you have an organisational mentality to help people you will pick up clients from this.
+It helps if you add a little strategy to this and ensure the folks you help are your ideal customers so they either want to work with you or inspire others with similar problems to work with you in the future.

 Content Marketing: Content gets you in front of folks in so many ways.
 This is an extension of helping people but being visible on industry sites like Search Engine Land and Moz provides credibility and awareness.
 Blog posts demonstrate expertise.
 Case studies show how you can walk-the-walk and not just talk-the-talk.
 Use content to reach users, generate leads and persuade prospects you can do the job.